 Since the Georgia Guidestones were erected, conspiracy theorists have developed several theories about their origins.
 Stonehenge of the South: The Georgia Guidestones are composed of local granite and were put together in the 1980s by a mystery person.

-A time capsule is rumored to be buried beneath the words of wisdom in a dozen or so different languages.
+A time capsule is rumored to be buried beneath the words of wisdom in several different languages.

 The Guidestones, Georgia’s most well-known landmark, is nothing if not odd.

 Then, eight languages’ directions for re-establishing society and the earth are etched into the stones.

 Four ancient language names are etched into the top of the stones, and there is much debate over the accuracy of the rocks and who might have set them up.
 There is even speculation of a time capsule hidden beneath the stones.